 Coat and colors: The Boston Terrier is known as the ‘American Gentleman’ for a reason and that is to do with the colors and marking of their short, smooth coat, with the crisp white marking on their front resembling a tuxedo jacket.
 The traditional Boston Terrier colors are either brindle, black or ‘seal’ (black with a gorgeous red cast), all with white markings.

 They are dog sport stars: OK, they may be small, but Boston Terriers are bundles of energy that love to play and, with their intelligent demeanor, can really excel in doggy-related sports, including agility, flyball and obedience.
 Add in their loving, friendly, confident personality and these gorgeous terriers can also make excellent therapy dogs.
+You may also like our article on dog agility tunnels.

 They can overheat: With their short face and limited snout, Boston Terriers cannot cool down the air going into their lungs as well as longer-nosed dogs and so can be prone to overheating.
 This puts them at risk of heatstroke so should be kept indoors and cool on hot weather days.
 And, with their short coat, they are not that good at tolerating extremes of cold either so care should be taken when the temperature drops.

 They only have small litters: Female Boston Terriers can find giving birth difficult, due to their small pelvises and Boston Terrier puppies’ typically large heads and so their litters tend to be on the small side, around three to four, with single pup litters not unheard of.
-Their physical build also makes a caesarean delivery quite common.
+Their physical build also makes a cesarean delivery quite common.
 These small litter sizes mean you will probably have to wait several months to find a puppy, but just ensure you always go to a reputable and recognized breeder.

 They make great apartment pets: As with most breeds named after cities, the Boston Terrier is a well-adapted urban dweller and as they are relatively quiet, affectionate and gentle dogs that are portable and not prone to yappiness, they are well suited to apartment living.
 They also don’t require excessive exercise and can live without a backyard as long as they have companionship and a daily walk to blow off the cobwebs!